darkstarre/Rack-TCP/README.md

 in: ~/username/bin create a file that looks like myip make it executable with chmod this will allow you to type in myip from the command line to see your ip address.
+Basically, talking across the network

 # Next we will talk a little bit about Server/Client

 ## Server
+# The server waits for requests and sends responses
 ```
 # Register your program to accept requests
 require 'socket'                        # code is in the standard library